Māori music

 Traditional Māori music, or pūoro Māori, is composed or performed by Māori, the indigenous people of New Zealand, and includes a wide variety of folk music styles, often integrated with poetry and dance.

-In addition to these traditions and musical heritage, since the 19th-century European colonisation of New Zealand Māori musicians and performers have adopted and interpreted many of the imported Western musical styles.
+In addition to these traditions and musical heritage, since the 19th-century European colonisation of New Zealand, Māori musicians and performers have adopted and interpreted many of the imported Western musical styles.
 Contemporary rock and roll, soul, reggae, and hip hop all feature a variety of notable Māori performers.

 Traditional forms

 Waiata

 Songs (waiata) are sung solo, in unison, or at the octave.
 Types of songs include lullabies (oriori), love songs (waiata aroha), and laments (waiata tangi).
 Traditionally all formal speeches are followed by a waiata sung by the speaker and their group of supporters.
-Some of the smaller wind instruments are also sung into, and the sound of the poi (raupo ball swung on the end of a flax cord) provides a rhythmic accompaniment to waiata poi.
+Some of the smaller wind instruments are also sung into, and the sound of the poi (raupō ball swung on the end of a flax cord) provides a rhythmic accompaniment to waiata poi.